 There are A LOT of origin myths about where bellydance came from, the writer I mentioned in class, Andrea Deagon, has a very interesting article about that topic.
 It's a bit long, but something you might want to save and look over as you have time.

 For today let's start with what we know.
 Bellydance is both a social dance in Egypt (raqs beledi) and the Levantine region, as Shira explains quite succinctly, and as you can see in this video (although the music choice is a little odd ^_^), and a performance style for stage (raqs sharqi)

 Some centuries after their migration the Ottoman empire expanded to areas where "proto-bellydance" was happening, between 1512 and 1522ce.
 They brought entertainers such as the Awalim back to Istanbul.
-It wasn't until the early 1800s that the Ottoman empire lost this region to European powers.

 Next post we'll pick up with the vintage Egyptian style!